-Sfincione is a thick Sicilian pizza, or more precisely a focaccia, topped with tomatoes, onions, a few anchovies and grated casciocavallo cheese, seasoned with a dash of oregano.
+Sfincione is a thick Sicilian pizza, or more precisely a focaccia, topped with tomatoes, onions, a few anchovies and casciocavallo cheese cubes and grated Romano cheese, seasoned with a dash of oregano.

 With a spongy crust an inch thick, sfincione is more like bread than pizza –which in Italy usually has a thin crust.
 The tomatoes are essential, but the real flavor of sfincione comes from the onions, sautéed in olive oil before baking.

 Sfincione is made or sold by a sfinciunaro.
 Street vendors sell sfincione, but some of the best is made by bakeries By tradition, sfincione is served on Christmas Eve, New Year’s Eve and Good Friday.
 In warmer months it is served at room temperature.

 “Sfincione” doesn’t refer to just any thick pizza.
 The genuine article is very simple: dough, tomatoes, onions, cheese, anchovies and breadcrumbs.
 Unlike its circular cousin (pizza) sfincione is baked in a square tray and cut into square or rectangular pieces.

 - For the Dough

 - 1-1/2 teas. salt

 - 2 large onions, sliced thin (about 2 1/2 cups total)